How will the Biden-Harris investment be used in North Dakota?

 MINOT, N.D.
-(KXNET) — As the Biden-Harris Administration Invests $2.7 billion dollars to improve and expand rural electric infrastructure, how much will truly go to North Dakota?
+(KXNET)— As the Biden Administration invests $2.7 billion to improve and expand rural electric infrastructure, how much will truly go to North Dakota?

-We all know we need electricity to keep everything running, but how difficult is it to provide electricity to our rural areas? $51 million dollars will go to North Dakota, but what will that look like?
+We need electricity to keep everything running, but how difficult is it to provide electricity to our rural areas? $51 million dollars will go to North Dakota, but what will that look like?

-“The way our electric programs are being utilized isn’t specific to renewable energy at all,” explains the USDA’s Rural Development State Head Erin Oban.”This is about the infrastructure that is required to deliver electricity to people’s homes.”
+“The way our electric programs are being utilized isn’t specific to renewable energy at all,” USDA’s Rural Development State Head Erin Oban said.
+“This is about the infrastructure that is required to deliver electricity to people’s homes.”

 As more grants are approved through the Biden administration, more jobs, schooling, and housing for Americans become available.
 This allows for more reliable and affordable energy, as well as economic growth.
 Families will also be able to move to our rural communities, have more kids, and live comfortably.
 Now, the federal government has to find out where to use the most energy, and where to spread it across the state.